The FAA... The Good, The Bad, and The Really Ugly

 An example of just how rediculous the FAA has become - When Night Vision Goggles started to become common, they knew they couldn't have something out there that they weren't regulating somehow (big government), but their own inspectors had no goggle experience.
 What do they do?
 Institute regulations right away; show how powerful they are; retarded, but powerful.
 Just like with HEMS, they left their pants on the floor.
 They forgot to figure out how to make NVG instructors; why their own inspectors can't even fly them, but they are going to regulate those who actually have knowledge with retards that don't.
 But hey, they are regulating.
 See the article on stupid.
 I had a friend who was killed because an arogant FAA inspector conducting a part 135 checkride, who had no recent experience in the aircraft they were flying, decided to take control during an actual emergency.
 They are the FAA, and power they do have.

-Recently a pilot I know was flying a helicopter and landed at one of your typical 700 ft class E airports which was located near a class B. There was an active aerobatic box on the west side of the airport.
-The helicopter landed direct to the ramp from the southeast as any other helicopter would have, well clear of the box, and without interference of any aircraft operating at the airport.
-This helicopter pilot did not make a radio call as he might have, but he was unfamiliar with the airport, did not know the frequency, and furthermore, radios are not even required at these airports.
+Recently a pilot I know was flying a helicopter and he had just accomplished a typical uneventful landing at one of your typical 700-ft class E airports.
+There was an active aerobatic box on the west side of the airport which had no effect on his landing, nor the approach to the airport.
+He landed the helicopter direct to the ramp from the southeast as any other helicopter pilot would have.
+This approach is well clear of the aerobatic box, and doesn't interference with any fixed wing aircraft operating at the airport.
+This helicopter pilot did not make a radio call as he might have, but he was unfamiliar with the airport and did not know the frequency.
+What is really important is that radios are not even required at these airports.
 While he was cooling down (the aircraft), a woman came up and started banging on the door and yelling at him.
 He opened the door, and this irate female declared that she was an FAA inspector and began yelling at him for not making radio calls.
-She further made a complaint to the company for which he worked, and attempted to get him fired.
+She further made a complaint to the company for which he worked, in an attempted to get him fired.
+I know, I work for the same company.
 The DO at that company was one of those nutless wonders and was going to bow to this bitch, but fortunately the Chief Pilot would not and the pilot did not lose his job.
 This is just one example of a worthless FAA inspector who should not have a job in any position of authority as she clearly can't handle it.

 I had a student who was ready to take his private helicopter practical test.
 I called the DPE whom I knew through the company where we both worked.
 The DPE worked in north Georgia under the Atlanta FSDO.
 When I called this DPE to schedule the test, he informed me that the student would be required to take a 20 question written test on airport markings, and that if he failed the test he would fail the practical test in its entirety and would therefore forfeit his $500 fee.
 I informed him that this written test was not legal, and inquired as to under what authority it was being given.
 He told me that the Atlanta FSDO was where the test had originated.
 I then called the Atlanta FSDO, but they denied that any such test or requirement to take such a test existed.
 They also told me that they would look into it further and get back with me.
 Later that same day, another inspector called and stated that he had indeed found the test.
 This inspector informed me that this was going to appear to be a complaint against the DPE.
 He did not know that I personally knew the DPE, and that I had already told him that I was going to call the FAA to get to the bottom of the issue.
 The inspector was pressuring me to drop the issue, but it was mute as I had already talked to the DPE about it.
 That is just how wormy the FAA can and will be.